shivam-metablock/Instagram_Like/README.md

 A full-stack simulation platform for YouTube view growth demonstration.
 Features a modern React frontend with glassmorphism UI and a Node.js/MongoDB backend.

-## ⚠️ Important Disclaimer

-**This is a SIMULATION ONLY platform.** It does not:
-- Generate real YouTube views
-- Violate YouTube Terms of Service
-- Interact with the YouTube API for view manipulation

-All metrics shown are simulated for demonstration and educational purposes.

 ## 🚀 Tech Stack